retrocomputacion/retrobbs/readme.md

 - Configuration file \[PLUGINS\] options: NONE

 ### YouTube snapshot (youtube.py):
 Display a frame from the specified *YouTube* video.
 It will grab the latest frame if the video is a live stream.
-Otherwise it grabs a random frame.
+Otherwise, it grabs a random frame.

 - Configuration file function: GRABYT
 - Configuration file parameters: